Aniruddha3395/ICP_CPP/README.md

 all utilities are running as black box

-only output is final transformtaion KukaBase_T_part
+only output is final transformation KukaBase_T_part

 As of now, i have kept outputs under main function- Aniruddha S.